 We've covered many seamanship topics here over the past several years.
-Topics such as what to do if you're sinking (Six Things To Do When Your Boat Is Sinking), how to handle heavy seas (Surviving a Storm at Sea) and what to do if you've run her aground (When Your Boat Runs Aground) have been among the literally hundreds of topics we've covered.
+Topics such as what to do if you're sinking (see SSP, "We're Sinking!", 12/13/06), how to handle heavy seas (see SSP, "Skippering in Heavy Weather",11/24/10) and what to do if you've run her aground (see SSP, "Hard Aground - Now What?", 7/09/08) have been among the literally hundreds of topics we've covered.
 One topic we haven't covered is the general topic of capsizing.
 There is a tremendous amount of data on "righting moments", centers of buoyancy and gravity, thanks to the US Navy and the US Coast Guard, amongst many institutions who literally live and die by these metrics.
-We've also seen a couple of columns here about wind and waves, which are the agents of capsizing (Wave Theory - and Practice.)
+We've also seen a couple of columns here about wind and waves, which are the agents of capsizing (see SSP, "Wave Theory and Practice", 3/23/11 and "Wave Theory and Practice, Part II", 7/21/10.)
 But there has been very little direct data on what that translates into in terms of my 25' boat and 8' seas at the Inlet.
 This column is about that.